This document’s purpose is to give you a brief introduction and explanation to Chargebacks.

 Admin fee EUR/USD 250

 Technical fee EUR/USD100.00 where applicable

-If no communication is found or provide, we will take this as a sign that you do not want to challenge this case further and we will accept the pre arbitration.
+If no communication is found or provided, we will take this as a sign that you do not want to challenge this case further and we will accept the pre-arbitration.

 Filing fee: EUR 500

 Technical Penalty Fee: EUR 250 per violation

 Allocation escalations to Arbitration – Visa